vaultvision/docs/docs/source/concepts.md

-User Authenticaiton Concepts (High Level Designs) - Vault Vision
+User Authentication Concepts and High Level Designs - Vault Vision
 ==================

-## Typical OIDC Application to Auth Provider Flow Diagrams
+## Typical OIDC Application to Authentication Provider Flow Strategy and Diagrams

-When implementing an OIDC Application to integrate with an Auth Provider, there are the following 6 flows to consider.
+When implementing an OIDC Application to integrate with an Auth Provider, there are the following 6 impmentation flows to consider.
 2 flows each for: signup, login, logout
 - User starting a signup from the Application
 - User starting a login from the Application
 - User starting a logout from the Application